felixterrell3/felixterrell3/README.md

 - 👋 Hi, I’m @felixterrell3
-- 👀 I’m interested in painting and rock climbing, but not much good at either;
+- 👀 I’m interested in painting and rock climbing;
-- 🌱 I’m currently learning python, going through CS50 and working as an engineer with a masters degree in mechanical engineering
+- 🌱 I’m currently learning python, going through CS50 and working as an engineer with a MEng degree
 - 📫 How to reach me: felixterrell3@gmial.com